 - redness and inflammation of the waxed skin,

 - post-waxing bumps, pimples, and ingrown hairs.

 Anyone receiving bikini waxing is at risk for these side effects.
 You're especially at risk if you’re new to waxing or don’t receive regular waxing because you have denser hair growth in the treatment area.
 Plus, regular bikini waxing helps to condition your skin as well as the hair follicle, making the common side effects much less common.

-Steps you can take to help prevent many of the uncomfortable side effects of bikini waxing:
+Steps you can take to help prevent many of the uncomfortable side effects of Brazilian and bikini waxing: